NHS Compensation Payouts Guide

 Choose competent lawyers

 While NHS Resolution prefers to settle out of court, this doesn’t mean they simply hand over the money.
-The first and most important step is to find competent lawyers who can prove you have the grounds for a medical negligence claim, namely:
+The first and most important step in claiming compensation is to find competent lawyers who can prove you have the grounds for a medical negligence claim, namely:

 • The NHS practitioner failed in their duty of care towards you